navaro/Qoraal/README.md

 Qoraal embodies **layered architecture**, where modules coexist side by side, allowing for a seamless and flexible development experience.

-S lets get into it!
+So lets get into it!